Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Any solar system above 36 panels (approximately 16kW) will require a second day to install the system simply due to the size of it.
 There’s a price jump for installations that are larger than 36 panels, and it’s that second installation day that drives up the upfront cost.

 There’s a sweet spot in our pricing that’s a fantastic opportunity to save some money.
-A string system installed by subcontractors will be cheaper up to a certain point.
+A string system installed by subcontractors will be cheaper up to a certain point (about 8 or 9kW).
 But because a subcontractor charges by the panel rather than charging a fixed day rate, as the size of the system increases, so does the installation cost.

-Less than 8kW will most likely be cheaper with a string system, but when you go above 8kW, you get into some interesting math that most string solar sales companies can’t quite explain away.
+Less than 8kW will most likely be cheaper with a string inverter system, but when you go above 8 or 9kW, you get into some interesting math that most string solar sales companies can’t quite explain.
 The string system will still be cheaper upfront but by a much narrower margin.
+The prices are competitive from 9kW upwards, and better at 16kW.

 If your solar system is bigger than 8kW, but will only take one day to install, you’ll be getting a favourable rate for your solar that installing a string system will have trouble undercutting.